-Objective Key performance indicators 1: Promoting effective and 1.
-Network utilities will be able to demonstrate their excellence in asset management, which is measured against other utility companies. efficient monopolies 2.
-Network utility costs and performance measure favourably against the top quarter of appropriate comparable companies.
+Key performance indicators 1.
+Network utilities will be able to demonstrate their excellence in asset management, which is measured against other utility companies.
+2. Network utility costs and performance measure favourably against the top quarter of appropriate comparable companies.
 Our regulatory tools have helped make sure that regulated utilities drive further effective innovation, such as smart grids and meters.
 4. Regulated companies deliver the outputs required by our price control decisions, on time and within budget.
 5. Network gas extensions have been delivered, leading to over 250,000 connections by 2019.
-2: Promoting 1.
-The I-SEM is delivered on time and is consistent with the EU target model. competitive and efficient 2.
-The Retail Energy Market Monitoring (REMM) system is in place and reported on each year, increasing customer protection. markets The effectiveness of competition in our energy markets has been assessed and we have put in place the associated regulatory and policy frameworks.
-3: Protecting 1.
-More energy will be generated from renewable sources between 2014 and 2019 in line with the NI Executive's targets. the long-term interests of The immediate risk to security of supply has been addressed by 2016, and longer-term concerns are dealt with by working with DETI and SONI. business and domestic consumers We have delivered the Consumer Protection Strategy and have put in place revised energy supplier codes of practice.
+1. The I-SEM is delivered on time and is consistent with the EU target model.
+2. The Retail Energy Market Monitoring (REMM) system is in place and reported on each year, increasing customer protection.
+3. The effectiveness of competition in our energy markets has been assessed and we have put in place the associated regulatory and policy frameworks.
+1. More energy will be generated from renewable sources between 2014 and 2019 in line with the NI Executive's targets.
+2. The immediate risk to security of supply has been addressed by 2016, and longer-term concerns are dealt with by working with DETI and SONI.
+We have delivered the Consumer Protection Strategy and have put in place revised energy supplier codes of practice.
 There is clarity for consumers and stakeholders and evidence of a high level of satisfaction with customer-protection measures.